Career options for Mechanical, Chemical and Electronic and Electrical Engineering researchers

 - Health & Safety jobs will appear in Safety and Health Practitioner as well as company websites.

-- Individual company websites (use our Find out about employers page to identify them).
+- Individual company websites (use our search for work resources in MyFuture to identify them](/services/myfuture/)

 - Institution of Engineering and Technology has a good job search facility within its career development pages.

 - Production/Operation Management vacancies can be found in the local and national press.

 - Quality assurance jobs can be found in the jobs section of the Chartered Quality Institute.